pypy/pypy.org/posts/2022/07/toy-optimizer.rst

             return self

         def _set_forwarded(self, value : Value):
-            # if we found out that an Operation is equal to a constant, it's a
+            # if we found out that an Operation is
+            # equal to a constant, it's a compiler bug
-            # compiler bug to find out that it's equal to another constant
+            # to find out that it's equal to another
+            # constant
-            assert isinstance(value, Constant) and value.value == self.value
+            assert isinstance(value, Constant) and \
+                value.value == self.value

     def test_union_find():
-        # construct three operation, and unify them step by step
+        # construct three operation, and unify them
+        # step by step
         bb = Block()
         a1 = bb.dummy(1)
         a2 = bb.dummy(2)
         a3 = bb.dummy(3)

-        # at the beginning, every op is its own representative, that means every
+        # at the beginning, every op is its own
+        # representative, that means every
-        # operation is in a singleton set {a1} {a2} {a3}
+        # operation is in a singleton set
+        # {a1} {a2} {a3}
         assert a1.find() is a1
         assert a2.find() is a2
         assert a3.find() is a3

-        # now we unify a2 and a1, then the sets are {a2, a1} {a3}
+        # now we unify a2 and a1, then the sets are
+        # {a1, a2} {a3}
         a2.make_equal_to(a1)
-        assert a1.find() is a1 # they both return a1 as the representative
+        # they both return a1 as the representative
+        assert a1.find() is a1
         assert a2.find() is a1
-        assert a3.find() is a3 # a3 is still different
+        # a3 is still different
+        assert a3.find() is a3

-        # now they are all in the same set {a2, a1, a3}
+        # now they are all in the same set {a1, a2, a3}
         a3.make_equal_to(a2)
         assert a1.find() is a1
         assert a2.find() is a1
         assert a3.find() is a1

-        # now they are still all the same, and we also learned that they are the
+        # now they are still all the same, and we
-        # same as the constant 6
+        # also learned that they are the same as the
+        # constant 6
-        # the single remaining set then is {6, a2, a1, a3}
+        # the single remaining set then is
+        # {6, a1, a2, a3}
         c = Constant(6)
         a2.make_equal_to(c)
         assert a1.find() is c
         assert a2.find() is c
         assert a3.find() is c

-        a2.make_equal_to(c) # union with the same constant again is fine
+        # union with the same constant again is fine
+        a2.make_equal_to(c)

 Constant Folding